lineartimer/WebAppStarterPack/doc/notes.md

 ### Adding unit tests

-- Open the command palette (hit F1), then .NET: New Project, xUnit Test Project and give your project a name
+- Open the command palette (hit F1), then .NET: New Project -> xUnit Test Project
-- In VS Code terminal cd into the src folder and run
+- In VS Code terminal, cd into the src folder and run

-dotnet add Backend.Tests/Backend.Tests.csproj reference Backend/Backend.csproj
+dotnet add <test project's csproj> reference <main project's csproj>

-- To run the test cd into the Backend.Tests directory, build the project and run it
+- To run the test, cd into the test directory, build the project and run it

 dotnet build
-dotnet test bin/Debug/net8.0/Backend.Tests.dll --logger "trx;logfilename=Results.xml"
+dotnet test bin/Debug/net8.0/<test project's name>.dll --logger "trx;logfilename=Results.xml"

 # Azure